Boston Logan (BOS) AIRPORT TERMINAL CONNECTIONS DISCUSSION FORUM

 Share your experiences with others, or post a question and get notified when there is a response.

-Yes, you will arrive in Terminal E, go through US Immigration, claim your bags, go through US Customs, then go all the way across the airport to Terminal A, re-check your bags with Delta, go through security and to your departure gate.
-You need at least 3 hours.
+Yes, in Boston you will go through US Immigration, claim your bags, go through US Customs, re-check your bags at the re-check desk, walk to Terminal C, go through security and to your departure gate.